Wisdom Teeth Extractions in Keller, TX

 Do I Need a Tooth Extraction?

-As your dentist, Dr. McIntosh will help you make the final decision on whether a tooth extraction is the best option for you.
+As your dedicated Keller dentist, Dr. McIntosh will help you make the final decision on whether a tooth extraction is the best option for you.
 Because every patient is different, a personalized approach to care is very important.
 We will help you understand your needs and the pros and cons of tooth extractions prior to recommending a specific treatment plan.

 Do you want to learn more about tooth extractions?
-Call our office today to reserve your consultation appointment with Dr. McIntosh.
+Call today to reserve your consultation appointment with Dr. McIntosh.
 We are proud to offer comprehensive general, cosmetic, and restorative service to patients in Keller and all surrounding communities.